grosser/bitfields/Readme.md

 TIPS
 ====
+ - [Upgrading] in version 0.2.2 the first field(when not given as hash) used bit 2 -> add a bogus field in first position
  - Never do: "#{bitfield_sql(...)} AND #{bitfield_sql(...)}", merge both into one hash
  - bit_operator is faster in most cases, use :query_mode => :in_list sparingly
  - Standard mysql integer is 4 byte -> 32 bitfields